jj1bdx/macos-audio-streaming-tips/gstreamer-rtp.md

 ### macOS -> Linux (for the other direction)

+Note: monitoring audio for this direction discovered that noticeable clicks (possibly phase disruption) were audible for every one second.
+(Timestamping issue?)

 ```
 # server and sender macOS
 gst-launch-1.0 -v osxaudiosrc device=130 provide-clock=true do-timestamp=true buffer-time=100000 ! audioconvert ! rtpL16pay ! rtpstreampay ! tcpserversink port=5678 host=sender